nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.
 * 1c.
 The given module code is invalid
     * 1c1.
 MODPRO shows an error message. </br>
       Use case ends.

+**Use case: Delete an exam from the exam list**

+**MSS**
+1. User requests to delete a specific exam in the exam list.
+2. MODPRO deletes the exam.
+3. MODPRO unlinks all tasks currently linked to the deleted exam. </br>
+   Use case ends.

+**Extensions**
+* 1a.
+The command format is invalid.
+    * 1a1.
+MODPRO shows the delete exam command message usage. </br>
+      Use case ends.
+* 1b.
+The given index is invalid.
+    * 1b1.
+MODPRO shows an error message stating the index range accepted. </br>
+      Use case ends.
+* 1c.
+The given index is larger than the size of the exam list.
+    * 1c1.
+MODPRO shows an error message stating the range of indexes of the exam list. </br>
+      Use case ends.

+**Use case: Unlink task from exam**

+**MSS**
+1. User requests to unlink a task from its exam.
+2. MODPRO unlinks the task. </br>
+   Use case ends.

+**Extensions**
+* 1a.
+The command format is invalid.
+    * 1a1.
+MODPRO shows the unlink exam command message usage. </br>
+      Use case ends.
+* 1b.
+The given index is invalid.
+    * 1b1.
+MODPRO shows an error message stating the index range accepted. </br>
+      Use case ends.
+* 1c.
+The given index is larger than the size of the task list.
+    * 1c1.
+MODPRO shows an error message stating the range of indexes of the task list. </br>
+      Use case ends.

+**Use case: Showing the tasks of an exam**

+**MSS**
+1. User requests to list all tasks of a specified exam.
+2. MODPRO shows list of all tasks of the specified exam. </br>
+   Use case ends.

+**Extensions**
+* 1a.
+The command format is invalid.
+    * 1a1.
+MODPRO shows the show tasks of exam command message usage. </br>
+      Use case ends.
+* 1b.
+The given index is invalid.
+    * 1b1.
+MODPRO shows an error message stating the index range accepted. </br>
+      Use case ends.
+* 1c.
+The given index is larger than the size of the exam list.
+    * 1c1.
+MODPRO shows an error message stating the range of indexes of the exam list. </br>
+      Use case ends.

+**Use case: Clear all lists**

+**MSS**
+1. User requests to clear all lists.
+2. MODPRO clears task, exam and module lists. </br>
+   Use case ends.

+**Extensions**
+* 1a.
+All lists are already empty
+    * 1a1.
+MODPRO shows an error message stating that all lists are empty. </br>
+      Use case ends.

 *{More to be added}*